mendersoftware/mender-docs/02.Overview/12.Role.Based.Access.Control/docs.md

 * **Admin:** Full access

+* **Read Access:** The role allows the user to see the status of devices and deployments, but not make any modifications.
+This role is well suited for limited technical support users, or team leads who need an overview of deployment status or individual devices, but are not involved in day-to-day deployment management.

-* **CI:** Intended for *Continuous Integration* systems.
+* **Release Manager:** Intended for *Continuous Integration* systems.
 It can only manage Mender Artifacts, such as upload and delete Artifacts.

-* **Read only:** Allows the user to see the status of devices and deployments, but not make any modifications.
-This role is well suited for limited technical support users, or team leads who need an overview of deployment status or individual devices, but are not involved in day-to-day deployment management.
+* **Deployments Manager:** Intended for users responsible for managing deployments.
+With this role users can create and abort deployments.
+On it's own this role won't make the devices visible in the UI, you must pair it with Read Access for that.

+* **Troubleshooting:** User with this role assigned has access to the troubleshooting features such as Remote Terminal, File Transfer, Port Forwarding.
+On it's own this role won't make the devices visible in the UI, you must pair it with Read Access for that.

 * **Device groups:** Grants access to a *customizable* set of Device groups in Mender.
 Instances of this role can be created under the *Roles* section in the